JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 using Plots
 ```

-The last thing we will discuss in this lecture is creating animations.
-In the following example, we will show how to update the existing curve.
-The first thing we have to do is to create an empty plot a set all attributes we want
+The following example creates an animation by updating an existing curve.
+We first create an empty graph and specify all its attributes.

 ```julia
 n = 300